AlexandraVillepique/RepData_PeerAssessment1/PA1_template.md

 ```
 and it's value is: 2304.

-The missing values were exchaned with the average values for the corresponding interval using following code:
+The missing values were exchanged with the average values for the corresponding interval using following code:

 ```r
 ind<-which(is.na(data$steps))